GWW/scsnv/README.md

 | -n, --name | path | Name key to use if a SNV is found in this VCF file (one for each VCF file) | No |
 | -u, --purity | float | Proportion of non-reference counts that must match a single allele (Default: 0.95 | No |
 | -s, --strand-purity | float | Proportion of reads that must be derived from the same strand to call a stranded SNP (Default: 0.9) | No |

+##### REDIPortal download
+The files can be directly downloaded from the REDIPortal database Note that the chromosome names may need to be remapped depending on the reference build you used for mapping and alignment.
+Chromosome mapping files can be found [here](https://github.com/dpryan79/ChromosomeMappings).
+The first column would need to be remapped to the correct chromosome names if they do not match

+##### RepeatMasker download
+The files can be directly downloaded from the UCSC Table Browser `rmsk` table Note that the chromosome names may need to be remapped depending on the reference build you used for mapping and alignment.
+Chromosome mapping files can be found [here](https://github.com/dpryan79/ChromosomeMappings).
+The fifth column would need to be remapped to the correct chromosome names if they do not match

 ##### 1000 Genomes File Generation:
 ```bash